What’s Soaring? The Art & Science…

 377 miles, 63 mph – Lou Chouinard & Dick Andrews 6/10/2019, DG 1000

-Recently, cross-country pilots have been posting their flight logs online, comparing flights with others in friendly informal competition.
+Cross-country pilots have been posting their flight logs online, comparing flights with others in friendly informal competition.

 With the “Online Contest” (OLC) you can view flight traces from all over the world, with individual or club competitive standings.